 Notably, those who love NFL spread betting will find comfort in the knowledge that dogs hold their own.
 They’ve gone 6-5 in the last decade against the spread (ATS), which is better than you may think.
 So if you love this year’s dog, it’s time you took the plunge and signed up with one of our sportsbook partners to place the bet.
 Oh and before you do, here are the best odds for the Super Bowl.

-Traditionally favored teams have mixed results when it comes to covering the Super Bowl spread.
+Traditionally in NFL news, favored teams have mixed results when it comes to covering the Super Bowl spread.
 From 2011-2021 favorites have gone 4/11 — five if you count NE’s Pick ‘Em vs. Seattle — against the spread.
 The only teams to cover were Kansas City vs. San Francisco, New England vs. LA and Atlanta, and Green Bay way back in 2011.

 Given the NFL’s best defense is more often than not involved in the Super Bowl — and the frequency of upsets — it may be wise to avoid betting the favorite ATS.